spencerj1/comp310project/Setup.md

 ## Github users

 Under Quick Setup, select and copy the SSH URL to the clipboard (It should look something like: `git@github.com:yourUserNameHere/comp310project.git`, not: `https://github.com/lawrancej/comp310.git`).

+## All users

+1. In Git Extensions, click Repository -> Remote repositories...
+2. Click New.
+Under Details, enter `origin` for the name, and paste the URL you copied earlier from Bitbucket or Github.
+3. Click Save Changes and then click Close.
+4. Click the Up arrow (Push).
+Click Push.
+5. Reload your Bitbucket or Github repository page.
+If all went well, you will see **COMP310: Data Structures**.

+# 4. Share your repo with me and your friends and watch mine

+Right now, nobody but you can see your remote repository; you need to add me and your collaborators as a collaborator so that I can see the work you submit.
+Also, I will make updates frequently during the semester, and I won't email you when I make changes, so you'll want to watch my repository to receive change notifications.

+## Bitbucket users

+1. Click the gear icon to administrate your repository.
+2. Select **Access management**.
+3. Under Users, enter `lawrancej`, and click Add.
+Do the same for each of your collaborators on the project.
+4. [Go to my repository](https://bitbucket.org/lawrancej/comp310), and click the eye icon to watch it for changes.

+## Github users

+1. Click the wrench and screwdriver icon on the right side of the page (If you hover your mouse over it, it's **Settings**, not **Account settings**).
+2. Click **Collaborators**
+3. Enter `lawrancej`, and click Add.
+Do the same for each of your collaborators on the project.
+4. [Go to my repository](https://github.com/lawrancej/comp310), and click the eye icon to watch it for changes.

+Now we can see each other's stuff.